BestTimesToVisit.com Logo

 food

-Don't leave without trying a 'chorrillana' – it's a hearty, shareable dish of fries topped with beef, onions, and fried eggs, perfect after a day of exploring.
-Head to a local 'picada' (casual eatery) for the most authentic and budget-friendly versions, often found away from the main tourist drags.
+Don't leave without trying a 'chorrillana' – it's a hearty, shareable dish of fries topped with beef, onions, and fried eggs, perfect for refueling after a day of exploring.
+For fresh seafood, head to the Mercado Cardonal or seek out a 'picada' (small, local eatery) for authentic Chilean flavors.

 packing